aahmadf123/ml_automation/dags/UNIFIED_PIPELINE_README.md

 - `tasks.training` - Trains and evaluates models
 - `tasks.model_explainability` - Generates model explanations

+## Data Target and Features

+The pipeline uses the following approach for target variable calculation:
+- Uses `trgt` as the primary target column (calculated as `il_total / eey`)
+- Creates the target column automatically if not present in the dataset
+- Also creates a weight column `wt` from the `eey` column for training

+This approach ensures compatibility with the model training process while allowing flexibility in input data formats.

 ## Configuration

 The pipeline uses these Airflow variables: